2026 Preliminary Conference Schedule

 Speakers:

-• Wayne Bowen – RMC – Through policy, ordinance and contract and specification writing, learn how counties, local municipalities, authorities and institutions can create or improve the marketing of compost, mulch and amended soils for both public and private sector construction projects and landscaping.
+• Wayne Bowen – Recycling Markets Center – Through policy, ordinance and contract and specification writing, learn how counties, local municipalities, authorities and institutions can create or improve the marketing of compost, mulch and amended soils for both public and private sector construction projects and landscaping.

 • Shannon Dunlap – State College Borough –Use & Sale